MurrayTom/CoV-Eval/README.md

 </div>

-This study proposes CoV-Eval, a multi-task benchmark for code security evaluation in large language models (LLMs).
+This study proposes **CoV-Eval**, a multi-task benchmark for **code security evaluation of large language models (LLMs)**.
 CoV-Eval covers diverse task types and a broad range of code security vulnerabilities.
 We evaluate various general LLMs and code LLMs from a security perspective, focusing on vulnerabilities in generated code as well as their capabilities in vulnerability detection, classification and repair.

 ## 📚 Resources
 - **[Paper](https://aclanthology.org/2025.acl-long.849/):** Details the evaluation benchmark design and key experimental results.